CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_boto3.md

 to access.
 The configurations are stored in `~/.config/rclone/rclone.conf` on the supercomputer whose web interface you used for generating them.

-2. The entries that contain the S3 access key and secret key need to be prefixed with `aws_` for `boto3` to recognize them as S3 credentials, but we do not want to make changes directly to `~/.config/rclone/rclone.conf`, as it is used by other programs.
-Use the `sed` utility to read the contents of the configuration file, make the necessary changes, and write the modified contents to a new file, for example `~/.config/s3allas/credentials`.
+2. The S3 configuration entries for the access key ID and secret access key need to be prefixed with `aws_` for `boto3` to recognize them as S3 credentials, but we do not want to make changes directly to `~/.config/rclone/rclone.conf`, as it is used by other programs.
+Instead, use the `sed` utility to read the contents of the configuration file, make the necessary changes, and write the modified contents to a new file, for example `~/.boto3_credentials`.
+This can all be done with the following command.

     ```bash
-    sed -E 's/^(access|secret)/aws_\1/g' ~/.config/rclone/rclone.conf > ~/.config/s3allas/credentials
+    sed -E 's/^(access|secret)/aws_\1/g' ~/.config/rclone/rclone.conf > ~/.boto3_credentials
     ```

-After completing these steps, your S3 credentials for using `boto3` are stored under project-specific S3 profiles in the file you created.
+After completing these steps, your S3 credentials for using `boto3` are stored under project-specific S3 profiles in the file you created in step 2.
 The profile names have the format `s3allas-<project>`, e.g. `s3allas-project_2001234`.
 You can now use these credentials to
 [create a `boto3` resource](#create-boto3-resource).